 Almost all children are fit with behind-the-ear (BTE) hearing aids, regardless of the amount of hearing loss.
-There are small BTE sizes that are made especially for children to ensure that the device will fit behind the ear.
+There are small BTE sizes made specifically for children to ensure that the device will have a secure fit.
 The hearing aid delivers sound to the ear through a soft, plastic earmold that fits snugly in the outer ear.
-The advantage of this type of hearing aid is that the earmold can be easily replaced as the child grows bigger without the expense of replacing the actual hearing aid.
+The advantage of a BTE is that the earmold can be easily replaced as the child grows bigger without the expense of replacing the actual hearing aid.

 Below is an overview of the hearing aid fitting process for children.